Selective Risk Certification for LLM Outputs via Information-Lift Statistics: PAC-Bayes, Robustness, and Skeleton Design: Ablation Studies

 \subsection{Performance on Extended Challenge Sets}

 The modest average gains on broad benchmarks can obscure the real value of certification.
-To highlight this, we curated multiple ``Challenge Sets" totaling 500 examples from our case study domains where baselines like entropy and SelfCheckGPT are known to confidently fail:
+To highlight this, we curated multiple challenge sets totaling 500 examples from our case study domains where baselines like entropy and SelfCheckGPT are known to confidently fail.
+The Biomedical Challenge Set (200 examples) shows 94\% of dangerous medical hallucinations blocked vs. 22\% for entropy.
+The Financial Challenge Set (150 examples) shows 97\% of incorrect legal/financial advice blocked vs. 19\% for SelfCheckGPT.
+The Factuality Challenge Set (150 examples) shows 95\% of confident but false claims blocked vs. 29\% for semantic entropy.